dbroeglin/windows-lab/README.md

 If everything went according to plan you should see `Hello World!` in the browser.

-# Annex 1: Netscaler Setup
+# Annex 1: NetScaler Setup

+## Lab setup for NetScaler testing

 I also use the lab for NetScaler configuration testing.
 In which case I would launch NetScaler in VMWare Fusion (hence the bridge with `vmnet1`):